adrien2p/medusa-extender/documentation/02-api-documentation.md

 }
 ```

-> The `resolutionKey` parameter of the `@MedusaEntity` decorator will only be used by medusa in order to store
+> `@MedusaEntity` decorator will only be used by medusa in order to store
 > that entity into the container.
 The stored entity will then be added to typeorm.

 :point_right: __Override an existing entity__